jtimm/GeoPipeline-StarterKit/README.md

 # GeoPipeline-StarterKit

-A walkthrough on retrieving datasets from [NASA Earthdata](https://urs.earthdata.nasa.gov/home), as well as a template to create machine learning models that use precipitation data to predict targeted hydroelectric dams' energy output/flows.

 ## Description

-Given a known set of hydroelectric dams and their respective geocoordinates, automatically generate a bounding box with a set padding/buffer size set (in kms) to filter a dataset to be downloaded for specific precipitation data from [NASA Earthdata](https://urs.earthdata.nasa.gov/home).
-Then, build an ML model to provide insights into the correlated impact on dam energy output in near real-time (NRT).
+A walkthrough on retrieving datasets from [NASA Earthdata](https://urs.earthdata.nasa.gov/home), as well as a template to create machine learning models that use precipitation data in the vicinity of hydroelectric dams to predict resevoir levels.

 ## Modules Used